Code-Institute-Submissions/justus-ai-swahili_bob_tattoo_v1_AprResub/README.md

 ## Credits
 Code
-Code was mostly from the code institute boutique ado project guiding videos and my seolf.
+Code was mostly from the code institute boutique ado project guiding videos and my self.
 Images from all products  were from , www.unsplash.com,

 Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.